sebsto/amplify-ios-workshop/MOB304/instructions/content/30_add_authentication/20_client_code.md

 ## Summary

-The list of all changes we made to the code is visible in [this commit]() TODO.
+The list of all changes we made to the code is visible in [this commit](https://github.com/sebsto/amplify-ios-workshop/commit/675318f3df24b3893ba849e19214ce719a6b7445).